nchanged/realm-js/README.md

 ```

 ## Contribute
 Please, contribute.
-The code isn't in its best shape.
-(Developed it few years ago).
-Release with few improvements, made it universal and added the "transpiler".
-Change the world!
+The code isn't in its best shape but rocks!